Locations:

 • Severe: White, light brown or dark brown spots affecting all surfaces.
 Your teeth may also have pitting (small depressions in your tooth enamel).

 Dental fluorosis happens when a child consistently ingests too much fluoride while their permanent teeth are still forming under their gums.
-This includes drinking heavily fluoridated water or swallowing fluoride toothpaste.
+This includes drinking heavily fluoridated water or formula or swallowing large amounts of fluoride toothpaste.

 Advertisement